3 Things to do before you hire.

 Here are 3 tips for Hiring Your Next Team Member.

 Once you are clear on the role you would like to hire for, we have to create the job description to post.
 Think of the job posting as a sales page.
-You want to attract your ideal candidates and show off your values.
+You want to attract your ideal candidates with thorough job descriptions and show off your values.
 Don't just copy and paste a generic job description you googled and think you'll get this amazing person to come work with you.
 This is where you show personality and set the tone for what they can expect working with you.

 We look at delegating, outsourcing, & even hiring as this ultra-daunting task.
 But when you have the right strategy, it's so much simpler.
 Hiring a team is one of the most transformative things you can do for your business IF you do it right, and that's exactly what we do inside of Grindaholics Anonymous.
 Enrollment is always open for our coaching program ,and you can apply today here.